ENSpunks/LLC/Introduction.md

 ### WHAT IS TOKENIZATION LLC?

 TOKENIZATION LLC is a Delaware Series Limited Liability Company.

+TOKENIZATION LLC proposes to offer a patent-pending system integrated into ENS users will be "mint", own and manage LLCs using ENS.

-At a high level TOKENIZATION LLC is the legal equivilent of gasless DNS import for importing LLCs and importing the LLC legal protections, legal personhood and right to contract in the real world.
+TOKENIZATION LLC proposes to proliferate limited liability protections, legal personhood and the right to contract in the real world.

 | 🌎      | 🔮 | 🌐     |
 | :---        |    :----:   |          ---: |